MauroFoti/advanced-file-indexer/README.md

 ## Requirements

-There are no requirements to run this program.
+There are no particular requirements to run this program.
 The script has been tested with php 7.4.3, but should work with any recent version.
 To assemble the file you'll need `m4`, which should already be installed in most linux distro.

 This program has only been tested with `apache2` on linux.
 Compatibility with other servers is unknown (but expected), windows compatibility is not expected and thus unknwown.

+# Credits

+Thanks [Ales Meub](https://alexmeub.com/old-windows-icons/) for the great old-school icons!